willocho/developer-notes/node.md

 The best source if you have questions or are looking for guidance is [Brendan Gregg's website](https://www.brendangregg.com/perf.html).

+## Perf Permissions

+Perf has access to a lot of low level data, and at it's highest mode of running, it has access to CPU registers for any process on the system.
+Given it's access to sensitive data, security for perf is pretty locked down.
+Many commmands require access to the `/sys/kernel/tracing` directory.

+I reccomend

+  1. Creating a new user group called `tracing`
+  2. Adding your user to that group
+  3. Making that group owner of the `/sys/kernel/tracing` directory

+The alternative is giving your user CAP_PERFMON capabilities.

+If you still get permission denied errors when running perf commands, try running `sudo mount -o remount,mode=755 /sys/kernel/tracing/`

 ## C++

 ### Running Perf